noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 though I couldn’t see Magnawell-san’s face, but all of them looked chagrined.

-[...You can already see from the fact that Kuro-san is still looking for it right now....
+[...You can already see from the fact that Kuro-san is still looking for it right now...
 Even now, we still couldn’t find the one she wanted...]

 [The one Kuro wanted?]